How We Do Sales

 When negotiations have finished, we finalize all the paperwork and send it to the client for electronic signature via Docusign.
 If all goes well, the client will sign and we’ve closed the deal and begin a project!

 After the ink is dry, sales begins the onboarding process.
 The first step is sending out some onboarding forms so that we can get logistical information (such as meeting times, slack access, and invoicing) and engineering information (style guides, PR process).
-Sales takes this information and begins syncing up Lickability’s engineering team with the client’s team.
+Sales takes this information and begins syncing up Lickability’s project team with the client’s team.
 We also schedule a project kickoff to make face to face introductions and officially begin the project.

 Keeping up the relationship